EPC BYLAWS Updated 1.22.2020 < Print Copy Here

 All powers necessary for the government of the Council shall be vested in an Executive Committee, which shall be composed of the elected officers and such additional members as are hereinafter specified:

-- Three (3) shall be life insurance agents, or representatives, one (1) being elected each year, and serving for a term of three (3) years.
+C. Three (3) shall be either life insurance agents or representatives, or Chartered Financial Consultants, one (1) being elected each year, and serving for a term of three (3) years.

 Each member of the Executive Committee shall serve for the term for which he or she shall have been elected and until the election of his or her successor.
 The Executive Committee may fill any vacancies in its own body, or among the officers, whenever a vacancy occurs between annual meetings.

 The officers of the Council shall consist of a President, a First Vice-President, a Second Vice-President, a Secretary and a Treasurer.
 The Presidency shall be rotated among the following categories of Executive Committee members: (a) trust officers or fiduciary officers of a bank or trust company, (b) attorneys, (c) life insurance agents or representatives or chartered financial consultants, (d) accountants, and (e) financial planners.

 Any six (6) members of the Executive Committee shall constitute a quorum for the transaction of business.

 Forty percent (40%) of the members of the Council shall constitute a quorum at any meeting of the Council duly called.

 ARTICLE VII – NOMINATIONS